harrypower/sandtable/readme.md

 ```
 sandtable stream tcp nowait root /home/pks/sandtable/stcp.fs stcp.fs -e "processhttp"
 ```

-( note this name at end of line is to be determined ) Use nano as follow to add to /etc/services file:
+Use nano as follow to add to /etc/services file:
 ```
 sudo nano /etc/services